 Further information on Australian citizenship is available by calling the Citizenship Information Line on 13 18 80.

-If you're considering a student exchange program, you should satisfy yourself that proper practices are in place to protect you or your child.
+If you're considering a student exchange program, satisfy yourself that proper practices are in place to protect you or your child.
 Be aware that the standards of selection and screening of host families may vary.

-You can take practical steps to stay safe overseas and avoid running into difficulties and dangerous situations.
+Take practical steps to stay safe overseas and avoid running into difficulties and dangerous situations.

 Carefully assess job offers